cndx/wicclua/wicc/WRC20.md

 ## Abstract

-The following standard allows for the implementation of a standard API for tokens within smart contracts.
-This standard provides basic functionality to transfer tokens, as well as allows tokens to be approved so they can be spent by another on-chain third party.
+The following standard allows for the implementation of a standard for tokens within waykichain LUA smart contracts.
+This standard provides basic functionality to transfer tokens, as well as allows tokens to be approved so they can be spent by another third party, like Wallet , DAPP and Exchange.

 ## Standard